Updated On: Jan 21, 2025

 To drive calmly, follow this easy process:

-- Adjust the seat and mirror to your convenience
+- Adjust the seat and mirror to your suitability.

 How do I calm my anxiety before a long drive?